Skip to contents

 ## TSC2 0

-# The row names should match the cell ids in the expression matrix
+## Row names must match the cell IDs in the expression matrix

 head(scmeta[, c("X", "Y", "CellType")])